Rafael Nadal flies into third round of French Open

 "You have to be around the right people and find the people who are going to help you in a positive way every day."

-Kei Nishikori or Stefano Travaglia have the challenge of meeting Nadal in the third round.
+Stefano Travaglia has the challenge of meeting Nadal in the third round after his victory over Kei Nishikori.

 Serena withdraws from French Open